Hiring a professional carpet installer is a very important step when adding carpeting to your home

-That being said, here is a pretty simplistic run down of the process.
+That being said, here is a simplistic rundown of the process.

-Measure the longest walls in your room.
-Next, multiply the length and width, and divide by 9 to determine the square yardage.
-It’s always best to add 10% to allow for irregularities, errors, waste, and pattern matching.
+First, measure the longest walls in your room.
+Next, multiply the length and width of your walls, and divide by 9 to determine the square yardage.
+It’s always best to add 10% to allow for any irregularities, errors, waste, and pattern matching.

 2. Clean the Sub-floor

-You want the surface to that is going to be carpeted to be smooth and clean.
-Scrape any paint or joint compound, sweep and vacuum the floor thoroughly.
+You want the floor surface to be smooth and clean.
+Scrape any paint or joint compound that may be on the floor and sweep and vacuum the floor thoroughly.